lightward/mechanic-tasks/docs/auto-sort-collections-by-product-properties/README.md

 ## Documentation

 This task re-sorts your collections by any product property that you choose.
-A property lookup can be something simple, like "published_at", or more complicated: use multiple property lookups, like "metafields", "store", and "priority", to sort collections by product metafield values.
+A property lookup can be something simple, like "published_at", or more complicated: use multiple property lookups, like "metafields", "store", "priority", and "value" to sort collections by product metafield values.

 This task re-sorts your collections by any product property that you choose.
 Use the "Product property lookups" option to control what attribute the task "looks up".
 For example, using "published_at" will result in sorting by the date and time the product was published.
-Add more than one lookup to dive more deeply into product data: using the lookups "metafields", "store", and "priority" will result in a collection sorted by the `store.priority` metafield on each product.
+Add more than one lookup to dive more deeply into product data: using the lookups "metafields", "store", "priority", and "value" will result in a collection sorted by the `store.priority` metafield on each product.

 Refer to [Shopify's API documentation](https://help.shopify.com/en/api/reference/products/product) to find the product property you're looking for